onojaMatthew/lendsqr-assessment/README.md

 ---
 * To declare environment variables for the project
 * Create a `.env` file in the root directory of the project and add the following environment variables
-* To add Database URI connection string (local URI string or cloud database URI string)
+* To add Database URI connection string (local database configuration)
     - > `DB_HOST=localhost`
     - > `DB_USER=your_db_username`
     - > `DB_NAME=your_database_name`